Four PRSSA student members in front of logo backdrop

 National President

-To run for National President, you must be a member of the National Committee.
+To run for National President, you must be a member of the International Committee.
 If one or zero members of the National Committee wish to run for President, then candidacy opens to all PRSSA members.
 In this situation, information about running for President will be provided to all members.
 The President serves for one year and as the Immediate Past President the following year.
 Each term starts June 1 and ends May 31 of the following year.

 National Faculty or Professional Adviser